uselagoon/lagoon/README.md

   - [logs2rocketchat](https://github.com/amazeeio/lagoon/tree/main/services/logs2rocketchat) (the service that pushes build notifications to a nominated Rocket Chat channel)
   - [logs2microsoftteams](https://github.com/amazeeio/lagoon/tree/main/services/logs2microsoftteams) (the service that pushes build notifications to a nominated Microsoft Teams channel)
 - Other Services
+  - [ui](https://github.com/amazeeio/lagoon/tree/main/services/ui) (the main user interface and dashboard for Lagoon)
-  - [ssh](https://github.com/amazeeio/lagoon/tree/main/services/ssh) (provides developers with ssh access to the sites hosted on Lagoon)
+  - [lagoon-cli](https://github.com/amazeeio/lagoon-cli) (the command-line interface for managing sites on Lagoon)
   - [drush-alias](https://github.com/amazeeio/lagoon/tree/main/services/drush-alias) (provides Drupal developers with an automated alias service for Drush)
-  - [ui](https://github.com/amazeeio/lagoon/tree/main/services/ui) (the main user interface and dashboard for Lagoon)

 ### Lagoon Remote

 All the services that are used to provision, deploy and maintain sites hosted on Lagoon live here.
 These services are mostly comprised of third-party tools, developed external to Lagoon itself.
 Installation is via a [Helm Chart](https://github.com/uselagoon/lagoon-charts/tree/main/charts/lagoon-remote)

 - [Lagoon Build Deploy](https://github.com/amazeeio/lagoon-kbd) (the controllers that handle building and deploying sites onto Lagoon)
+- [kubectl-build-deploy](https://github.com/amazeeio/lagoon/tree/main/images/kubectl-build-deploy-dind) (the service that computes which services, configuration and settings to provision for Kubernetes)
-- [docker-host](https://github.com/amazeeio/lagoon/tree/main/images/docker-host) (the service that stores and caches upstream docker images)
+- [docker-host](https://github.com/amazeeio/lagoon/tree/main/images/docker-host) (the service that stores and caches upstream docker images for use in builds)
+- [lagoon-idler](https://github.com/amazeeio/lagoon-idler) (optional operator that can idle non-production sites not currently in use to conserve resources)
 - [Dioscuri](https://github.com/amazeeio/dioscuri) (optional operator that provides Active/Standby functionality to Lagoon)
 - [dbaas-operator](https://github.com/amazeeio/dbaas-operator) (optional operator that provisions databases from an underlying managed database)